Yvonne2401/cart-command-model-CQRS-demo/README.md

 # CQRS-command-model-demo
 Demo explaining CQRS by using Axon
-# CQRS-command-model-demo

-This is an example how you could build a command side webapp using:

-  - Springboot
-  - Maven
-  - AxonFramework
-  - AxonServer (external jar or in Docker)
-  - WireSpec to generate the endpoints

 This is an example the command model of an Ecommerce checkout service.